elunna/nerfhack-changelog/README.md

 **A Balanced Alternative: The Dhampir**

-To address these issues, a **lesser type of vampire—the Dhampir (or half-vampire)**—was introduced.
+To address these issues, a **lesser type of vampire—the Dhampir (or demi-vampire)**—was introduced.
 This new race retains some of the vampire's strengths but is far more balanced, fitting alongside other vanilla races.
-The Dhampir preserves the appeal of playing as a vampire while maintaining the integrity of the game's mechanics and difficulty.
+The Dhampir preserves the appeal of playing as a vampire while maintaining the integrity of NerfHack's mechanics and difficulty.

 Dhampirs start with **resistance to draining and death magic**, and being **breathless**, they are immune to gas, spores, choking, and drowning.
-They also possess **lycanthropy resistance and infravision**.
+They also resist **lycanthropy** and possess **infravision**.
 However, **all partial intrinsics are capped at 50%**, even when granted through crowning, ensuring they rely more on extrinsic protections.

 Dhampirs **excel at climbing** and can easily escape pits.
 Their standout ability is a **1d6 draining bite**, which **heals HP** when feeding on blood — replacing the vampire's intrinsic regeneration.
 As an added bonus, they can **absorb partial intrinsics from drained monsters**, such as **fire, cold, and sleep resistance**.

 To prevent frustrating deaths, **bite attacks are automatically prevented** when facing dangerous foes such as **cockatrices, Medusa, or green slimes** — even if the player is only polymorphed into a vampire.
-However, **stunned, confused, or hallucinating dhampirs will bite indiscriminately**, making careful gameplay crucial when impaired.
+However, **stunned, confused, or hallucinating dhampirs and vampires will bite indiscriminately**, making careful gameplay crucial when impaired.

 Dhampirs also come with a major weakness — **innate hunger**.
 This forces players to stay aggressive, attack often, and keep draining blood for nutrition.
 The corpse draining mechanic from SLASH'EM was never ported due to bugs in the nutrition code and tedious corpse draining mechanics.
 Instead, SpliceHack's approach was adopted, where **life blood feeding in combat now provides more nutrition**.
 The tradeoff is that **Dhampirs can no longer eat nor gain benefits from eating corpses**.

-NerfHack introduces smarter feeding to regulate vampire bite mechanics:
+#### NerfHack introduces smarter feeding to regulate vampire bite mechanics:
 - Low-level dhampir can only use either a bite attack or weapon attack, but not both in the same round.
 - If the vampire is hungry (or close to hungry), they will always bite and attempt to feed first.
 - Otherwise, there is a 50/50 chance of either biting or attacking with a weapon.
-- The ability to combine a bite with a weapon attack is locked until Level 6.
+- The ability to combine a bite with a weapon attack is locked until Level 10.
 - After **Level 9**, dhampir can perform **both biting and weapon attacks in the same round**.
 - If a player **wants to avoid biting**, they can forcefight using `"F"` to **only use their weapon attack**.
 - Dhampir also feed more efficiently when their victims are confused, incapacitated, or trapped.